Mzuzu: Tourism

-The 1st Poulner Scout Group (UK) has set up a Scout Campsite with significant infrastructure just outside of Mzuzu called the Kavuzi Campsite.
+The 1st Poulner Scout Group (UK) maintains a Scout Campsite just outside of Mzuzu called the Kavuzi Campsite.

 Transport

-By air Mzuzu City is served by the Mzuzu Airport.
-In 2017, construction began on a new and bigger airport by the government in the Dunduzu area.
+Mzuzu City is served by the Mzuzu Airport.
+In June 2015, Malawi Ministry of Public Works and Transport announced plans to develop a new airport, but a 2022 update suggested that building has not yet begun.

-Mzuzu is on Malawi's M1 Highway, which runs the length of the country from north to south.
+Mzuzu is on Malawi's M1 highway, which runs the length of the country from north to south.
 It is the northern terminus of the M5 highway, which runs eastwards through a gap in the Viphya Mountains towards Nkhata Bay, and then south along the shore of Lake Malawi.

 Sports

-Football is popular sport in Mzuzu.
-Two teams, Moyale Barracks FC and Mzuni represent the city in the Malawi's top flight league.
-Mzuzu Stadium (15000 capacity) is the city's sole stadium built around 1970 using prison labor.
-The City has two major basketball teams, Nkhulande and the Pistons.
+Football is a popular sport in Mzuzu.
+Two teams, Moyale Barracks FC and Mzuni represent the city in the Malawi's top-flight league.
+Mzuzu Stadium (maximum 15,000 capacity) is the city's sole stadium, built around 1970 by prison labor.
+The city has two major basketball teams, Nkhulande and the Pistons.